 The notion of sustainability or sustainable development, as introduced in the Brundtland Commission’s report Our Common Future in 1987, has been on the political agenda for almost thirty years.
 The Brundtland report anticipated grave environmental and social problems unless contemporary models of development were modified, and called for redirecting development so to integrate environmental and social considerations into the public policies and business practices.
 This call for a new development order is as, if not more, relevant now in light of the current economic crisis, and the growing social and political unrest in the face of climate change.

-Scholars affiliated with the Platform study a number of business-related research agendas regarding e.g. sustainable innovation and the development of clean technologies and energy systems; the role of models, codes, and standards in influencing corporate, citizen and consumer behaviour; the unlimited responsibility of corporations – the challenges of transparency and increased accountability; and the sustainability of globalization in emerging and developing economies.
+Scholars affiliated with CBS Sustainability study a number of business-related research agendas regarding e.g. sustainable innovation and the development of clean technologies and energy systems; the role of models, codes, and standards in influencing corporate, citizen and consumer behaviour; the unlimited responsibility of corporations – the challenges of transparency and increased accountability; and the sustainability of globalization in emerging and developing economies.

-The CBS Sustainability Platform is the first of two platforms established at CBS as part of the “CBS Business in Society Strategy”.
+The work of CBS Sustainability markes the conitnuation of the efforts taken by the CBS Sustainability Platform, which was the first of two platforms established at CBS as part of the “CBS Business in Society Strategy” in 2011.